 Family Law Clinical Practicum

-The University of North Dakota School of Law is excited to announce the introduction
+The University of North Dakota School of Law Family Law Clinical Practicum began in

 gaining real-world experience with clients in a faculty-supported setting.